CHPC Software: Math Libraries

 and threaded OpenMP builds with the three compilers that we support (GNU, Intel and

-PGI) can be accessed through their respective modules.
-To link serial FFTW with e.g.
+NVHPC) can be accessed through their respective modules.
+To link serial FFTW with

-For example, for the PGI compiler with OpenMP:
+For example, for the Intel compiler with OpenMP:

 Please, note that there is also FFTW version 2 which is still used in some of the

 codes, which is incompatible with FFTW 3.
-We have it installed at
+This one is available as module

 Also note that the Intel MKL includes FFTW wrappers with the FFT performance being on par with FFTW, for the information how to link see our MKL documentation.